radixdlt/radix-dapp-toolkit/packages/dapp-toolkit/README.md

 ### One Time Data Request

-One-time data requests do not have a Persona context, and so will always result in the Radix Wallet asking the user to select where to draw personal data from.
+Sometimes you want to get some data from the Radix Wallet based on various user actions like custom button click, page event, route change etc. One-time data requests are perfect way of doing that.
+One time data requests neither need any "auth" context nor they keep any state.
 The wallet response from a one time data request is meant to be discarded after usage.
-A typical use case would be to populate a web-form with user data.
+A typical use case would be to populate a web-form with user data, choose account, prove identity etc.

 ```typescript
 const result = rdt.walletApi.sendOneTimeRequest(